stevenkfirth/homeenergymodel/docs/HEM_v0.36_FHS_v0.27/inputfiles.rst

 This variable-length, nested information is difficult to store in a tabular data structure like CSV files, but works well in JSON using the object (dictionaries) and array (lists) JSON components.

-What are the rules when creating a HEM input file?
+What are the rules when creating a HEM Input File?
 --------------------------------------------------

 The contents of the HEM input files are structured according to a schema.